 Keith Bontrager famously said of bicycle parts, "Strong.
 Light.
 Cheap.
 Pick two."
 It's a saying that still completely (and unfortunately) holds true when it comes to road bike wheels, which once you've got a quality frame are arguably the best upgrade you can give your steed.

-As the means to keeping you rolling, wheels must offer smooth and dependable hubs for drive, high stiffness for accurate tracking, be able to hold a tyre at great pressure, provide a surface for consistent braking, and achieve all of this while still being as lightweight as possible.
+As the means to keeping you rolling, wheels must offer smooth and dependable hubs for drive, high stiffness for accurate tracking, be able to hold a tire at great pressure, provide a surface for consistent braking, and achieve all of this while still being as lightweight as possible.

 Upgrading to a wheelset that hits these marks more accurately than what you're currently riding can inject some serious new life into a bike.
 Improvements can include an improved ride quality, faster average speeds, greater braking ability or just a lower weight — something that helps with both acceleration and deceleration.